Is the Alderson Broaddus University Physician Assistant Studies Program accredited?

 Students may request an elective clerkship for their elective experiences.
 The clinical coordinator will review, evaluate, arrange and approve these requests.

-There will be clerkship call back days held on campus on the last two days of each eight-week period of time.
+There will be clerkship call back days held on campus on the last two days of each eight-week period of time (a schedule will be provided).
 Attendance at all components of the call back days is required.
 During this time, students will be involved with such activities as testing, advising sessions, clinical skills workshops, and board review lectures.

 Yes.
 Estimated costs are reflected in the Physician Assistant Studies Program brochure.